Sonny Stevens

-Sonny Ricardo Marciano (born 22 June 1992), commonly known as Sonny Stevens, is a Dutch professional footballer who plays as a goalkeeper for Liga 1 club Dewa United.
+Sonny Ricardo Marciano (born 22 June 1992), commonly known as Sonny Stevens, is a Dutch professional footballer who plays as a goalkeeper for Super League club Dewa United.

 Career

 Stevens left Cambuur on 30 June 2022 at the expiry of his contract, after failing to agree on extension.

 On 10 August 2022, Stevens signed a two-year contract with OFI in Greece.

 On 1 July 2023, Stevens signed with Indonesia club, Dewa United.
 On 23 February 2024, Stevens scored his first goal in his career against PSIS Semarang for a late equalizer in a 1–1 draw.
 Making him the first goalkeeper to scored a goal in the Liga 1 era and the second of all time in the Indonesia top league.